 By the way, I do not want you misled.
 Being an an Admiral in the Texas Navy is an honorary status, commissioned by the Governor, usually upon recommendation by a State Representative or Senator.
 Its purpose is to propagate historical knowledge about the Texas Navy, which played a role in the Revolution of Texans from Mexico, that resulted in the Republic of Texas being formed as a sovereign nation.
 The Republic of Texas existed from March 2, 1836 to February 19, 1846, upon final vote by the U.S. Congress to validate the annexation processes.
 (A running local humor joke is that some Texas citizens thought it was supposed to be Texas annexing the United States!)

 Not all people so honored go any further than the commissioning.
 However, all who are commissioned are welcomed to join the Texas Navy Association, which does have an organized program of education and socialization.
 There has been a movement to start some sub-groups of the TNA.
 These are called Squadrons of the Texas Navy Association.
-The first and, so far, only one is the Admiral Chester W. Nimitz Squadron of the Texas Navy, which essentially composed of TNA Admirals residing in North Texas.
+The first one was the Admiral Chester W. Nimitz Squadron of the Texas Navy, which essentially composed of TNA Admirals residing in North Texas.
 It was my honor to be among the organizing Admirals for this first Squadron.
 These are the people who were primarily involved in the USS Fort Worth events.
 There are six or eight now existing and more on the horizon.

 In the vein of promoting Texas History, the Texas Navy Association has a Speakers Bureau from which local civic, genealogical and historical organizations may request a guest speaker.